Music composer AR Rahman discharged after hospitalisation due to dehydration

 On Sunday morning, Tamil Nadu Chief Minister M K Stalin said he spoke to the hospital doctors and enquired about Rahman's health.

-"They have informed me that he is doing fine and will return home soon," the CM said in a social media post.
+"They have informed me that he is doing fine and will return home soon.
+Happy," the CM said in a social media post.